 AA Counselor Training Programs and Requirements

 Individuals interested in obtaining counseling training in order to work with members of Alcoholics Anonymous (A.A.) can pursue programs at the undergraduate and graduate level.
-Counselors assisting A.A. members are familiar with addiction prevention strategies and treatment methods for recovering alcoholics.
+Programs typically involve internships for additional training.

 A.A. does not endorse professional counselors.
 However, substance abuse and addiction counselors can volunteer their services to A.A. groups and provide addiction counseling to A.A. members trying to remain sober.
 Depending on the state, training requirements for becoming an addiction counselor vary.
 Some states may require as little as a high school diploma and counseling certification, while others may require as much as a graduate degree.
 Licensure or certification is required in most states in order to provide formal counseling services.